How Unforgiveness and Bitterness Impacts YouDecember 6, 2018

 - Exaggerated reactions to life’s circumstances – anger easily.

 When resentfulness happens over the long term, you experience stress and negativity on a day-to-day basis.
-Thus, it takes significant amounts of mental, emotional, and physical energy that we do not have time for.
+Thus, it takes significant amounts of mental, emotional, and physical energy.

 By Daniel Dannhauer